pingcap/tispark/README.md

 ## Prerequisites

-- To use TiSpark with Spark, you must have a self-hosted or managed Prometheus service.
+- To use TiSpark with Spark, you must have a self-hosted or managed Spark service.

 ## Doc TOC